 English honors-level courses

-UC-approved honors courses must also meet the general “a-g” honors-level course criteria.
+UC honors-level English courses must also meet the general “a-g” honors-level course criteria.